OfficeDev/microsoft-teams-ui-component-library/docs/react-teams.iformprops.errors.md

 ## IFormProps.errors property

-A collection of errors associated with inputs to render, keyed by input ID.
+A collection of error messages associated with inputs, keyed by input ID.

 <b>Signature:</b>